 SUPPLY AIR DIFFUSERS/DAMPERS:

 Conditioned air is supplied via a ceiling duct.
-One or more ceiling mounted supply diffusers distribute air to each occupied room or area and are equipped with dampers that allow adjustment of air volume.
-The amount that each damper is opened may vary between heating and cooling operation and can be easily adjusted to ensure occupants are comfortable.
+One or more ceiling-mounted supply diffusers distribute air to each occupied room or area and are equipped with dampers that allow adjustment of air volume.
+The amount that each damper is opened may vary between heating and cooling operations and can be easily adjusted to ensure occupants are comfortable.